About the artist:

 The songs and stories of Chris Kastle have been described as "exquisite" and possessing "powerful imagery".
 Her performances at concerts, festivals, libraries, schools, and camps are a rich blend of original works and those drawn from folk tradition.
 They captivate, entertain, and transport people of all ages.
 She presents traditional and original songs using guitar, fiddle, penny whistle, mandolin, and various percussion instruments; her spoken word repertoire includes original, personal, and traditional tales.
 On occasion, Chris also creates whimsical and endearing puppets for use with younger audiences.

-Her school residencies, in-services, workshops, and seminars cover a host of topics including music, songwriting, creative writing, storytelling, performance, production, and puppets.
+Her school residencies and professional development workshops and seminars cover a host of topics including music, songwriting, creative writing, storytelling, performance, production, and puppets.
 Chris is experienced in working with, and performing for, a wide range of audiences, such as at-risk students, special needs populations, and senior citizens.